br0nco640k/Bard-Diva/README.md

 Python script that plays MIDI files in Final Fantasy XIV's Bard Performance Mode, akin to BardMusicPlayer, but for Linux (and other systems that support Python 3 and Tkinter)!

-I have personally tested this on Windows 11, Fedora, !Pop_OS, Alma and Bazzite, under both X11 and Wayland.
+I have personally tested this on Windows 11, Fedora, !Pop_OS, Alma, Bazzite and Arch, under both X11 and Wayland.
 I had no luck with Ubuntu 25.04, thus far, but may try again eventually.
 I'd be interested in hearing about any issues with other distros in the Issues section of this repository.
 I believe that it works on Mac, but I'm unable to test it.

 If you're on Windows, but having trouble getting Bard Music Player to work, there's a fork that skips the update check that does still work.
 I've been inspired to get this working again lately so that I no longer need to depend on Bard Music Player, which does not work under Linux (or Mac) anyway.

 ### To install dependencies: